Configuring and building an seL4 project

 command line arguments to CMake and will be programatically inspected by projects’ CMake scripts to (re)configure the system.

-CMake cache scripts:
+CMake cache scripts

-CMake cache scripts provide subsets of preconfigured options, which allow the user of a project to
+CMake cache scripts provide subsets of preconfigured options, which allow the

-avoid manually setting each option.
-Cache scripts have the file extension .cmake
+user of a project to avoid manually setting each option.
+Cache scripts have the

 .

-Projects may provide cache script files which each contain the cache
+Projects may provide cache script files which each contain the cache settings

-multiple .cmake
+.cmake

 files, a project can be initialised in a specific way.
+Cache script

-by passing -C <file>
+configurations are provided by passing -C <file>

 to cmake

-when initialising the build directory.
+when initialising

-For example, given a typical project structure,
+the build directory.
+For example, given a typical project structure, one might

-one might invoke cmake
+invoke cmake

 or init-build.sh

-cache scripts as arguments.
+with several of cache scripts as arguments.

-Multiple cached scripts can be specified on the command line, although if the same option is set twice
+Multiple cached scripts can be specified on the command line, although if the

-only one value is used.
-Consider an example with several cache scripts for setting the architecture
+same option is set twice only one value is used.
+Consider an example with

-, x86.cmake
+x86.cmake

 ) and for setting build options (debug.cmake